zhihanyue/best-require/README.md

 When our project contains many layers of directory, the relative path of each module will become complicated, which not only makes us very confused, but also makes the project difficult to maintain.

 When faced with the problem, you might tend to find a unified way to access the `posts` module, just like me.
-I used to require modules by this way:
+I used to require modules in this way:

 ```js
 require(ROOT_PATH + '/application/apis/controllers/posts');